 Assault charges in Claycomo, MO demand more than basic representation—you need a powerhouse assault defense legal team with proven skill, resources, and an established track record of victories in Claycomo and across Missouri.

-- Proven courtroom experience built over decades of defending assault cases in Claycomo and other Missouri courts.
+- Extensive trial experience built over decades of defending assault cases in Claycomo and other Missouri courts.

-- Tailored defense strategies crafted to your unique circumstances in the Claycomo, MO area.
+- Tailored defense strategies designed to protect your rights and match the unique details of your Claycomo, MO case.

 We fight hard, communicate openly, and never back down from protecting your future.

-Is assault charged as a felony or misdemeanor in Missouri?
+Is assault in Missouri a felony or misdemeanor?

 The answer depends on the degree of the offense.
 Fourth-degree assault is generally a misdemeanor, while first- and second-degree assaults are prosecuted as felonies carrying lengthy prison terms.
 Third-degree can fall into either category depending on the details of the case.

-Can assault charges in Claycomo, MO be thrown out?
+Can assault charges in Claycomo, MO be dismissed?

-What is the process after an assault arrest in Claycomo, MO?
+What happens after an assault arrest in Claycomo, MO?

 You’ll be booked into custody and appear at an arraignment where charges are read.
 After that, your case moves into motions, hearings, and possibly trial unless resolved by your lawyer beforehand.